 About the Program

-Since starting the ITLP program in 2012, UC Berkeley has had more than 47 graduates of the IT Leadership Program (ITLP).
-Participants include campus-wide IT professionals.
-MOR Associates was chosen as the training platform for our IT professionals.
-MOR Associates has been supporting, advising and developing leaders since 1983.
-Over the past 15 years their keystone offering has been the MOR IT Leaders Program.
-This multi-track program has run well over 100 times, serving over 20 of the top tier higher educational institutions in the US, including Stanford, University of Pennsylvania, Michigan State, Indiana University, NYU, Penn State, University of Iowa, University of Wisconsin, and MIT.
+Since 2006, UC Berkeley has had 72 IT professionals from across campus graduate from the IT Leadership Program (ITLP), a keystone offering from MOR Associates.
+This was chosen as the leadership training platform for our One IT community confident in the knowledge that MOR Associates has been supporting, advising, and developing leaders since 1983.
+This multi-track program has run well over 100 times, serving top tier higher educational institutions in the US, including Stanford, University of Pennsylvania, Michigan State, Indiana University, NYU, Penn State, University of Iowa, University of Wisconsin, and MIT.

-The program is delivered in a multi-school format or to an on campus cohort.
-There have also been numerous universities that have sponsored leadership program, designed to develop individual capabilities as well as the ability to work together across the institution.
+The program is delivered in a multi-school format or to an on-campus cohort.
+There have also been numerous universities that have sponsored the leadership program, designed to develop individual capabilities as well as the ability to work together across the institution.

 - To enhance the professional and personal development of individuals who will play increasingly important management and leadership roles within information technology.